 Stitch all the way around as close to the original hem as possible.
 Reinforce the stitches at the start and end of the stitch line.
 Take care to not catch the other side of the leg opening as you sew.

-Cut the excess folded length leaving ½” seam allowance from the new stitch line.
+Cut the excess folded length leaving no more than ½” seam allowance from the new stitch line.

 You can use a zig zag stitch or a serger to finish the raw edge.
 Since my industrial sewing machine doesn’t have a zig zag stitch setting, I’m using my serger to clean finish the cut edge.
 This is an important step to prevent the fabric from fraying.
 Stitch all the way around using a matching thread color to clean finish the raw edges.